Rich Call Data and STIR/SHAKEN

 - jcl – URL of a publicly-available website hosting a jCard object (optional, mutually exclusive with the jcd key—use one or the other, but not both)

-That’s it.
-There are only a few keys, but they accommodate a wide variety of information through use of the jCard format.
+There are only a few keys, but they accommodate a wide variety of information through use of the jCard format, which is built upon the vCard standard, RFC 6350.
+These specifications support a broad range of information categories, including:

 Rich Call Data integrity